MicrosoftDocs/sql-docs/docs/database-engine/install-windows/upgrade-data-quality-services.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-This topic provides information on how to upgrade your existing installation of [!INCLUDE[ssnoversion](../../includes/ssnoversion-md.md)] Data Quality Services (DQS).
+This article provides information on how to upgrade your existing installation of [!INCLUDE[ssnoversion](../../includes/ssnoversion-md.md)] Data Quality Services (DQS).
 As part of upgrading your [!INCLUDE[ssnoversion](../../includes/ssnoversion-md.md)] Data Quality Server, you must also upgrade the DQS databases schema.

 > [!IMPORTANT]
 >  -   You must back up your DQS databases before upgrading DQS to prevent any accidental data loss during the schema upgrade.
 For information about backing up DQS databases, see [Backing Up and Restoring DQS Databases](../../data-quality-services/backing-up-and-restoring-dqs-databases.md).